Last Updated December 12, 2018.

 But again, budder should not be extracted at home, given that your most likely going to use the highly flammable butane or propane.

-Well, maybe not as likely, as you’ll soon find out below.
-End of Sidenote
+Well, using butane or propane maybe not as likely, as you’ll soon find out below.

 Also, shatter holds THC champion-like status because of its filtrated terpene molecules, thus, making both Sugar Wax and Budder stand out for its nose and taste appeal.